 Kroll can provide virtual or in-person workplace violence prevention training for employees, which can be easily tailored to your organization.
 We offer the background on how to understand the spectrum of incidents that could progress in an occurrence.
 If it’s an internal person, we offer signals to recognize and respond to an active shooter in the workplace.

 A second layer of training for frontline supervisors and managers is available to make sure your teams are secure and can recognize and report early warning signs of violence throughout your business structure.
 Additionally, our third layer of training involves comprehensive multidisciplinary threat assessment team training, designed to fit various settings:

 - Retail locations, shopping malls and stores

 - Corporate and academic campuses

 - Manufacturing factories and facilities

-A critical component of Workplace Violence training is awareness of active shooter dynamics.
+A critical component of workplace violence training is awareness of active shooter dynamics.
 Kroll guides organizations through the development of appropriate response protocols and strategies.
-Our team of law enforcement and security professionals conduct training for active shooter awareness and responses, including pre-incident indicators and warnings signs, prevention, preparedness and response.
+Our team of law enforcement and security professionals conduct training for active shooter awareness and responses, including pre-incident indicators and warning signs, prevention, preparedness and response.

 Crisis Management Training

 Whether it’s physical, operational or reputational risk, businesses must adapt and remain resilient throughout disruptive changes on any scale.
 Kroll assists with the preparation of a crisis management plan through practical, tailor-made training and exercises, designed to highlight areas of difficulty in the team or its plans, as well as personal and team-focused skills for those responsible for crisis management.
 The training and exercises ensure that when under the pressure of a real crisis, the team can be as effective and successful as possible.